longnow/bali-fonts/README.md

 2. Runs `yasha` to generate each font's final feature file as `src/<font>.ufo/features.fea`.
 3. Runs `script/compile.py` to compile each `.ufo` into `release/<font>.ttf`.

-If you are on macOS, you can also run `script/preview`, which first runs `script/compile`, installs the compiled fonts for the current user, and relaunches TextEdit.
+If you are on macOS, you can also run `script/preview`, which runs `script/compile`, installs the compiled fonts for the current user, and relaunches TextEdit.
 This lets you test that the compiled fonts are working correctly.

 # Modifying glyphs